deanrather/software-development/Software Development Life Cycle.md

 - Build -- Increments which each merged (or re-merged) item

 Most builds will be internal QA releases.
-When a build passes a Full QA Cycle, it will become a production release.
+When a build passes QA, it will become a production release.

 ---